Astronomy Domine: Music progression

 Barrett's Fender Esquire is played through a Binson echo machine, creating psychedelic delay effects.
-The track is the band's only overt "space rock" song, though a group-composed, abstract instrumental was titled "Interstellar Overdrive".
+The track is the album’s only overt "space rock" song, though a group-composed, abstract instrumental was titled "Interstellar Overdrive".
 Waters, in an interview with Nick Sedgewick, described "Astronomy Dominé" as "the sum total" of Barrett's writing about space, "yet there's this whole fucking mystique about how he was the father of it all".